-- Customer data.
-If it is possible to collect transaction data for market participants, it may be possible to use econometric techniques to examine past customer responses to changes in, for example, platform prices that reveal their preferences.
+This second step is important because, in the presence of strong for market participants, it may be possible to use econometric techniques to examine past customer responses to changes in, for example, platform prices that reveal their preferences.
 This data would allow for the direct measurement of both the elasticity of demand and the responsiveness of demand to participation rates on the other sides.
 There are a number challenges with using such evidence, one being that it may be hard to ascertain the extent to which customers respond by choosing an off-platform "outside option."